 • Member morale was high.

-• Long-term vision and an entrepreneurial business model contributed to Naturist Legacy's early success.Most important of all, supportive members contributed to Naturist Legacy's early success.
+• Long-term vision and an entrepreneurial business model.The most important contribution of all to Naturist Legacy's early success was supportive members.
 As president of the corporation, it was my great (and frequent) privilege to offer these members my personal thanks for their help.

 We're often told, "No matter where life takes you, don't forget where you came from."
 Just as people come from somewhere, so also do things.
 The 80 acres of land that became Naturist Legacy Park weren't a free gift.
 The park's amenities didn't magically build themselves.
 It must never be forgotten where all of this actually came from.
 The 2012-2013 board (on which I served as president) decided that something permanent should one day be established to remind Naturist Legacy members and park visitors of the founders, funders and builders — the people who made Naturist Legacy Park possible and who literally saved landed social nudism in Manitoba.